Hold the Adjuster’s Feet to the Fire

 Insurance companies are in the business of making money.
 Paying out fair settlements is not consistent with that mission.
 You have to hold their feet to the fire.
 Except in small claims, this requires the help of an experienced personal injury attorney.

 Personal Injury Claims Arise from a Wide Variety of Accidents

 Personal injury claims may arise from car accidents, injuries from defective products, medical malpractice, construction accidents, slip and fall injuries, nursing home abuse, and many other situations.

-Though personal injury claims vary in nature, the main feature of a personal injury claim is that one person wrongfully injures another and the injured person seeks compensation for his or her injuries.
+Though personal injury claims vary in nature, the main feature of a personal injury claim is that one person wrongfully injures another, and the injured person seeks compensation for their injuries.
 Wrongdoing can include negligence, recklessness, and even intentional actions that harm another person.

-Most Personal Injury Cases Settle Prior to Trial
+Most Personal Injury Cases Settle Before the Trial

-The great majority of personal injury cases, and all lawsuits for that matter, end in settlement rather than trial.
-Despite the prevalence of settlements, the settlement process can at times be confusing and frustrating for an injured person.
-After all, for many injured persons, it is the first contact of any kind that they have had with a legal claim, the courts or lawsuits.
+Most personal injury cases, and all lawsuits for that matter, end in settlement rather than trial.
+Despite the prevalence of payments, the settlement process can sometimes be confusing and frustrating for an injured person.
+After all, for many injured persons, it is the first contact they have had with a legal claim, the courts, or lawsuits.
 What follows is a brief description of what to expect when settling a personal injury case.

 Step #1: Identify the Defendant

 When an accident occurs, there are several preliminary matters to consider.
-The first is to identify the defendant (the person or entity responsible for the accident and consequent harm).
-This seems relatively straightforward but it can get complex.
+The first is identifying the defendant (the person or entity responsible for the accident and consequent harm).
+This seems relatively straightforward, but it can get complex.